peterdonnelly1/pipeline/README.md

  *** To install the NVIDIA Container Runtime on your host machine (highly recommended) ***:

-    If you use standard docker, CLASSI will only make use of CPUs; GPUs will be ignored All CLASSI capabilities except cuda_tsne (which requires a GPU) will work, albeit much slower For GPU support, the NVIDIA Container Runtime is required on the system running Docker The "FROM nvidia/cuda ..." directive below creates an image that supports GPUs, but you also require NVIDIA Container Runtime
+    If you use standard docker, CLASSI will only make use of CPUs; GPUs will be ignored.
+All CLASSI capabilities except cuda_tsne (which requires a GPU) will work, albeit much slower For GPU support, the NVIDIA Container Runtime is required on the system running Docker The "FROM nvidia/cuda ..." directive below creates an image that supports GPUs, but you also require NVIDIA Container Runtime